 This movement gives information to our vestibular system, which helps our brain to know where we are in space and how fast or slow we are moving.
 This is essential to support our:

 How the vestibular system helps day to day

 Balance is essential for all of our movement.
 Without balance we would not be able to roll over, sit up or walk.
 We rely heavily on the feedback from our inner ear to make sure we don’t fall over if the ground is uneven or when there are steps.
 We can also keep our bodies steady if the surface underneath us moves, for example on escalators.
-When we roll over in bed it is our vestibular system that makes sure we don’t roll out!
-All of the movements we make rely on good balance.
+When we roll over in bed, it is our vestibular system that makes sure we don’t roll out!
+Majority of the body movements we make rely on good balance and postural control.

 Reaching across the table to get the salt, also requires good postural control.
 Without it, we might fall out of our chair into the person next to us or into our food.
 We can twist and turn and bend our bodies in any number of ways without falling over when our vestibular system is working well.

 Alertness relates to our ability to pay attention.
 Surprisingly, our vestibular system plays a big role is our attention and focus.
-Typically, if you have been for a run or done some exercise you will be more alert and focussed.
+Typically, if you have been for a run or been exercising you will be more alert and focused.
 This is because of the extra vestibular input your brain has received from the movement.
-However, if you have spent the entire day seated, you are likely to feel a bit more sluggish.
+If you have spent the entire day seated, you are more likely to feel a bit more sluggish.